guruantree/ssh-directory/README.os4.md

 # TODOs

-- [ ] Allow users to select number of Master nodes at install
-- [ ] Allow users to select number of Worker nodes at install
+- [x] Allow users to select number of Worker nodes at install
-- [ ] Custom resource provider for OPenshift4 installer
+- [x] Custom resource provider for OPenshift4 installer
-- [ ] Test some Helm Custom resources
+- [x] Create AWS Secret in Openshift4 installer.
+Fetches Kubeconfig
 - [ ] Known Bug: the first time we request a certificate for a new subdomain / clustername, the `*.apps` wildcard validation CNAME DNS record doesn't get created. no errors?
 - [x] Be more efficient with Custom Lambdas Stack -- not all the functions need to be created for OS4
+- [x] Test some Helm Custom resources
-- [ ] Delete Openshift resources on delete events: IntDNS records, Security Groups, Loadbalancers -- all findable by Tags
+- [x] Delete Openshift resources on delete events: IntDNS records, Security Groups, Loadbalancers -- all findable by Tags